Zhu Shanlu

-Zhu Shanlu (朱善璐; born November 1953) is a Chinese politician who served as the Communist Party Secretary of Peking University from 2011 to 2016.
-He previously served as Party Secretary of the city of Nanjing.
+Zhu Shanlu (朱善璐; born November 1953) is a Chinese politician who served as the Chinese Communist Party Committee Secretary of Peking University from 2011 to 2016.
+He previously served as Party Committee Secretary of the city of Nanjing.

+Biography

 Zhu was born in Jin County, Liaoning province, near the modern city of Jinzhou.
 He graduated with a degree in philosophy from Peking University.
-He joined the Communist Party in 1978 and was involved with the Communist Youth League and Communist Party organization on the Beida campus.
-In April 1998 he was named party chief of Haidian District, where Beida is located; he served until May 2002, when he was made a member of the Party Standing Committee of Beijing, which made him an official of sub-provincial rank.
-In August 2008 he was transferred to Nanjing to become party chief; he served in the position until March 2011.
+He joined the Chinese Communist Party (CCP) in 1978 and was involved with the Communist Youth League and the CCP organization on the Beida campus.
+In April 1998, he was named CCP Committee Secretary of Haidian District, where Beida is located; he served until May 2002, when he was made a member of the Standing Committee of the Beijing Municipal Committee of the CCP, which made him an official of sub-provincial rank.
+In August 2008, he was transferred to Nanjing to become CCP Committee Secretary; he served in the position until March 2011.

-He was an alternate member of the 18th Central Committee of the Communist Party of China.
+He was an alternate of the 18th Central Committee of the Chinese Communist Party.
 In August 2011, Zhu was named party chief of Peking University.
 The position has the ranking of a provincial vice governor and appointments to the post are vetted by the central party leadership.